IvanZ505/runb-notes/docs/philosophical-cog-sci/1-what-is-cog-sci.md

 ---

-- Two components of natural language... #todo
+- Two components of natural language -> Lexicon and Grammar.
+- **Lexicon:** Representations of primitive meaningful units of the language.
+	- "walk"/"dog"/"-ing"
+- **Grammar:** System of rules used to derive complex expressions from simple ones.
+	- "dog walking"; "walking the dog"; "The dog is walking"

+One might think one or both aspects of language are responsible for human-like cognition.

 ### Lexicon & Thought
 - Novelty-preference task: kids look longer + reach for *new* items.